TritonDataCenter/mdata-docs/mdata/datadict.md

 ## Recommendations For Third Party Vendors

-If you are producing an image to be deployed in a SmartDataCenter instance, or specifically in the Joyent Public Cloud, you should follow the rules outlined previously in this document with respect to key names and intended behaviour.
+If you are producing an image to be deployed in a Triton instance, or specifically in the Joyent Public Cloud, you should follow the rules outlined previously in this document with respect to key names and intended behaviour.
 In addition, if you wish to provide additional configuration options that are